Meal Plans & Dining DollarsPage address: http://www.mnsu.edu/reslife/dining/

-Fall Semester residents of Crawford, Julia Sears, McElroy, and Preska who have not chosen a meal plan by August 13, 2017 will automatically be assigned the Maverick AnyTime plan.
-Residents of Stadium Heights who have not chosen a meal plan by this date will automatically be assigned the Maverick 250 Dining Dollars plan.
-The first meal offered by University Dining Services for the Fall Semester is the New Student and Family Barbecue on Thursday, August 17 from 4-6 p.m. in Myers Field House.
+Fall Semester 2019: Residents of Crawford, Julia Sears, McElroy, Preska, and Stadium Heights who have not chosen a meal plan by August 18, 2019 will automatically default to the Maverick AnyTime plan.
+The first meal offered by University Dining Services for the Fall Semester is the New Student and Family Meal on Thursday, August 22 from 4-6 p.m. in the University Dining Center.

 All students living on campus have Dining Dollars or meals that can be converted to Dining Dollars.
 Once converted, Maverick 160 Dining Dollars may not be converted back to meals.

 Using Dining Dollars, you can make purchases in all University Dining Services locations by presenting your MavCARD to the cashier.
 Your purchase is deducted from your account and your current balance is shown on the receipt, so it is easy for you to keep track of your money.
-If you are unsure of your current balance at any time, just ask a cashier to scan your card.
-Balances can be displayed without making a purchase.
+You may also check your balance online.

-Whenever your balance runs low, you can add Dining Dollars to your account.
+When your balance runs low, you can add Dining Dollars to your account.
 Depending on the Meal Plan, some Dining Dollar balances remaining at the end of Fall Semester will carry over to the Spring Semester, but do not carry over to the next academic year.
-Dining Dollar balances on the Maverick 160 plan remaining at the end of Fall Semester do not carry over to Spring Semester and do not carry over to the next academic year.
+Converted Dining Dollar balances on the Maverick 160 plan do not carry over from the Fall Semester to Spring Semester and any amount remaining will be forfeited.

 Minnesota State University, Mankato is one of only two Minnesota universities listed in Allergic Living magazine's nationwide summary of universities that offer programs and menu options for students living with food allergies.
 Our dining partner, Sodexho, offers the Simple Servings program in our brand new, University Dining Center.